Meet the Team

 Prior to joining Aspire, she spent over 20 years of her career in high technology, specifically software localization.
 She has held various positions from software engineer, director of technical services, vice president of operations.
 She has a strong interest in math and has tutored math in multiple grade levels.
 As an early advisor to TenMarks Education, an online supplemental math program, Joseph was involved in consulting on the design and content of the program and website.

 She earned her Bachelor's degree with a double major in Computer Science and French and a minor in Mathematics from Boston College.
 She also earned her Entrepreneurial Management Certificate from Babson College.

-Catherine Wakely is the Assistant for Data Management and Instructional Technology at Connected Beginnings, where she joined the staff in 2011.
-She got her B.S. in Animal Science from The University of Maine where she also worked for several years as an IT support consultant.
-She has also worked as an operations coordinator at Sun Life Financial.
+Catherine Wakely is the Training and Technology Specialist at Connected Beginnings Training Institute, where she joined the staff in 2011.
+Catherine specializes in coordinating all registration, database use, training participant data gathering and reporting for CBTI, Aspire, and the Department of Government, External Affairs & Community Impact at Wheelock College.
+She earned her B.S. in Animal Studies from the The University of Maine where she also worked for several years as an IT support consultant.
+Catherine has also served as an operations coordinator at Sun Life Financial.